 The adoption program fee helps cover the cost to facilitate the adoption in your child's birth country.
 This includes, but is not limited to, costs for personnel, administrative overhead, training, education, legal services and communications, working with government and agency authorities, legal fees, and passport and U.S. visa fees in the child's country.
 This fee also covers costs related to the care of your child prior to adoption, including – but not limited to – costs for food, clothing, shelter, medical care, foster care, orphanage care, and any other services provided directly to your child.
 It also includes any mandatory donations required by child welfare authorities.
 This fee may also cover child welfare projects in your child's country of origin.

 The adoption program fee will be due when you accept the assignment of a child.
-Fees for adopting older children or children with moderate to major special needs may be as low as $8,900 and are determined on a case-by-case basis.
+Fees for adopting older children or children with moderate to major special needs may be reduced, depending on country.
+China does not offer a fee reduction but families may be considered for Special Needs Adoption Fund grants if financially eligible.

 Siblings: If you accept the referral of a sibling group of two or more children, you will be charged adoption program fees for the two oldest children -- regardless of the total number of children in the sibling group.
 (Return to the Adoption Fees Overview)